Adding a nice trim for multi-line strings in Scala

 Scala Book solution

-If you listen to the Scala Book, then the following is a solution:
+If you follow the Scala Book, you will find this solution:

 @main